SobhanNiknam/ttsp/README.md

 # TTSP
 This repository contains the source code of the novel power budgeting technique, called "*TTSP: Transient-Temperature Based Safe Power Budgeting*".
 TTSP computes safe power constraint values as a function of the spatial alignment of active cores and their transient temperature in a multi-/many-core processor.
-The use of T-TSP leads to better exploitation of the processor’s thermal heatroom and therefore improved performance in a thermally constrained environment.
+The use of T-TSP leads to better exploitation of the processor’s thermal headroom and therefore improved performance in a thermally constrained environment.

 # Publication